 – Visit the Public Relations Consultants Association and the CIPR websites.
 Both offer advice and tips to download as well as access to databases of consultancies.

 An alternative is to use a selection company to draw up a list of potential agencies based on your brief.
 They charge a fee but save on legwork.
 However, it may not be ideal for the smaller client with a limited budget or need for those with a honed brief and a good idea of the type of agency they are after.

 Selecting your agency

-• Do you select an agency that fits well with your own corporate culture or go with a funky, boutique-style agency?
+• Do you select an agency that fits your corporate culture well or go with a funky, boutique-style agency?
 There are heaps of companies out there, so there’s likely to be one that will fit the bill. • Look out for a broad range of experience and skills.
 An agency that can manage sponsorship and demonstrate experience in media relations and event management might lead to more integrated plans.

-• If you are on the lookout for a specialist in the areas of insurance, banking, FMCG or financial acquisitions for instance, then target your search accordingly and avoid the generalists.
+• If you are on the lookout for a specialist in the areas of insurance, banking, FMCG or financial acquisitions, for instance, then target your search accordingly and avoid the generalists.
 There’s no point hiring a red-hot consumer outfit adept at getting brands into the tabloids if your brief includes business-to-business.

 - Provide a brief

 - Once you have selected two or three agencies, provide a written brief.